 by Brad Westwood

-Although the LGBTQ+ community had many prior informal political and social gathering spots elsewhere in Salt Lake City, a number of bars and taverns located in the Pioneer Park neighborhood served as place to gather for Salt Lake City’s emerging LGBTQ+ communities.
+Although the LGBTQ+ community had other prior informal social gathering spots elsewhere in Salt Lake City, a number of taverns and gathering places, located in the Pioneer Park neighborhood, served as new, more publicly known, places to gather across Utah’s post-1970s, emerging LGBTQ+ communities.

-In 1970, just one year after New York City’s Stonewall Riots sparked national gay and lesbian movements, Perky’s, who advertised as a bar for women but discreetly served SLC’s lesbian population, opened its doors on North Temple Street.
-Perky’s was eventually torn down to make way for the rebuilding of the I-15 North Temple overpass.
-The west Salt Lake City was also the home of other LGBTQ+ nightspots, including Rose Tavern, opened in the early 1970s and whose name was changed to the Rail; the Uptown, that opened in 1976 at 1500 South and 400 West; Studio 8 opened its doors at 800 West and 200 South during the mid-1970s, and the Comeback Club (1977) located at 551 South and 300 West, also became a popular gathering place for members of Salt Lake’s LGBTQ+.
+In 1970, just one year after New York City’s Stonewall Riots sparked national gay and lesbian movements, the bar Perky’s began advertising as a bar for women, discreetly serving Salt Lake City’s lesbian population.
+It was located on West North Temple Street and was eventually torn down to make way for the rebuilding of the I-15 North Temple overpass.
+Old west side Salt Lake City was also the home of other LGBTQ+ gathering places, including: the Rose Tavern, which opened in the early 1970s, with its name eventually changed to The Rail; the Uptown, which opened in 1976 at 1500 South and 400 West; Studio 8, which opened during the mid-1970s at 800 West and 200 South; and the Comeback Club, which opened in 1977 and was located at 551 South and 300 West.
+All of these old west side taverns served Salt Lake’s publicly emerging LGBTQ+ communities.